 Nightlight: Sometimes a nightlight can really help toddlers feel safe.
 Think about it, they are in a big room with “noises” all by themselves.
 We didn’t realize at first (because Talie couldn’t communicate that well with us) that she was afraid of the dark.
 She would say it was scary.
 Once we bought a nightlight and put one in her room and one in the hall bedtime became a lot smoother.

 Be Consistent: Have the same routine.
 Do the same thing.
 Toddlers thrive on consistency.
 When you give them that the world is a better place in their eyes.
 If mom has always tucked in the toddler and dad is going to do it tonight, make sure dad has the same routine or the whole night will be thrown off for your toddler.

 Find Something Comforting that they Like to Sleep With: Toddlers love to feel a sense of security.
 Find a stuffed animal, a special blanket, or something that they like to sleep with.
 This allows them to feel safe while they are away from you.

 Getting to toddlers to stay in bed takes consistency and time.
-It will be a struggle to teach them to stay in bed but in the long run will be beneficial for your toddler (they will actually get a good night sleep) and for you and your spouse (wink, wink).
+It will be a struggle to teach them to stay in bed.
+In the long run, it will be beneficial for your toddler and for you and your spouse (wink, wink).

 What have you found that works for you?